 Of course, external threats and domestic terror are exempt.
 That is your cardinal role, and even that needs rethinking, but it’s not my focus here.
 What are my focus and consternation are the sweat and treasure needlessly expended; all devoted to saving me from myself.
 I never made an appeal and I am so aware that even if I did, the remedy you concoct is too often detrimental to me and those similarly entangled in the widening, strengthening, all-consuming tentacled web flung upon me.
 Me!
 A person whose greatest vice is a weekend gelato and a pecan sticky bun.

 You, having made vices crimes, then turn around and tax the very crimes.
 I am flabbergasted that you could not have distinguished (1) the difference and (2) the consequence of the crimes you created.
 Oh, you’re regulating the vices to prevent their proliferation.
 Sorry.
-My friend, the neighborhood half-wit, alleged that you, the government, is a pimp.
+My friend, the neighborhood half-wit, alleged that you, the government, are a pimp.
 He said that a pimp is defined by what he does to enable and protect, paid sexual intercourse between consenting adults.
 You tax the product and intellectual property rights of sex workers and producers.
 Therefore, argues the half-wit, you are the worst kind of pimp and the best at managing it.
 When business is slow, you send goons to employ various means of entrapping and prosecuting the poor ones.
 The arrested pay for the meals the judge eats.
 That’s called fines.
 The legal name you created for it is “living off the earnings of prostitution.”
-That the government the kingpin pimp.
+That means, the government the kingpin pimp.

 Since our institutions follow your lead and adopt your worldview, one cannot be surprised that the sale of two cigarettes might be more important than human life; in your zeal to save me from myself, I pay the price through my insecurity and unceasing surveillance.
 Thus, I don’t have to actually engage marijuana crime, it is sufficient to lose my personal freedom or life because a cop claimed to have smelled marijuana as he passed my car.
-Demanding that my constitutional rights and God-given right to own and control my body are respected could bring upon me a swarm of law enforcers to kill me.
+Demanding that my constitutional rights and God-given right to own and control my body are respected, could bring upon me a swarm of law enforcers to kill me.
 I’m not exaggerating, this is what you have done to save me from potential vice.
 Me!

 Look, gambling is a vice.
 You made it a crime.
-A few retirees and six slot machines in a storefront, bring hell’s coals delivered upon their grey heads, by men in blue carrying sticks, chemicals, and guns.
+A few retirees and six slot machines in a storefront, bring hell’s coals delivered upon their grey heads, by men in blue carrying large sticks, chemicals, and guns.

-Secretive sex; having a beer all by myself on my own driveway, could get me manhandled and arrested if a paper bag didn’t cover the bottle.
+Secretive consensual sex; having a beer all by myself on my own driveway, could get me manhandled and arrested if a paper bag didn’t cover the bottle.
 WTF!
 Masked, armed men could, without warning or warrant, break down my door and enter my home night or day and take me out or take me away, and take my money, because, I suppose, they think I am some sort of a combatant in the war on drugs.
 Their supposition based on your decision that I am a danger to myself and a corrupter of society.
 Me?
 All by myself.

 The interesting thing is, despite my plea not to be saved from myself, you’re determined to do it anyway because you are obsessed with what you call law and order -what I hear as control and contain.
 We ask for jobs, you offer us 10,000 more cops.
 Four-fifths of them White males.
 Not to be outdone your Attorney General, who has panic attacks at the mere mention of the word marijuana, called for increased prison time; more private prison space; he decided, based only on his addled notion, that the police need to be unfettered from such inconsequential matters as arbitrary arrests, excessive detention, brutality, and murder.
 After all, they are there protecting me from social degeneration, that started the day the government decided that something ought to be done about enhancing the flow drugs into my body.

-So, as state governments grapple with pressing matters like drug testing the poor, to catch one in a thousand; increasing the rate of executions lest the chemicals expire; to shoot death row criminals because it’s cheaper, unhindered by pesky constitutionality, trips back and forth to the Supreme Court or the innocence of the citizen who invariably, just happens to be poor.
+So, as state governments grapple with pressing matters like drug testing the poor, to catch one in a thousand; increasing the rate of executions lest the chemicals expire; crafting laws to shoot death row criminals because it’s cheaper, unhindered by pesky constitutionality, trips back and forth to the Supreme Court or the innocence of the citizen who invariably, just happens to be poor.